armohamm/nxtbrt-tng/README.md

 - [x] Departure times
 - [x] Show "now" rather than "0" for ETDs
 - [ ] Sort stations based on geolocation
+- [ ] Display network errors in a toast or similar
 - [ ] Analytics